matrix-org/matrix-spec/content/client-server-api/_index.md

 `M_UNRECOGNIZED`
 The server did not understand the request.
-This is expected to be returned with an 404 HTTP status code if the endpoint is not implemented or an 405 HTTP status code if the endpoint is implemented, but the incorrect HTTP method is used.
+This is expected to be returned with a 404 HTTP status code if the endpoint is not implemented or a 405 HTTP status code if the endpoint is implemented, but the incorrect HTTP method is used.

 `M_UNKNOWN`